shiv-iyer/Project-2-FrontEnd/README.md

 #### Fonts

 - *Play* is a minimalistic typeface that has been designed to appear both square and circular at the same time.
 Each letter derives from the letter 'O' - which allows for a sense of balance and interconnectedness.
-This was chosen as the primary font of the website, allowing for a friendly and sleek overall appearance for the user, with the text being very legible and easy on the eyes.
+This was chosen as the primary font of the website's forms and card texts, allowing for a friendly and sleek overall appearance for the user, with the text being very legible and easy on the eyes.
-- *Unbounded* was selected as the font for the main Fluff Finder header on the website.
-While it is a bold and courageous font in its own right, it's also capable of accounting for hundreds of languages worldwide, as well as countless symbols and glyphs.
-This resultantly gives the header a strong and stylish appearance, while retaining its universality.
-- *Carter One* is a font that reimagines popular typeforms from the mid-20th century.
-As it was frequently found in advertising and book covers, it enables text to have a bold, distinct appearance.
-It was chosen as the font for the navigation bar elements, distinguishing them from the other text elements on the page and helping them stand out.
+- *Roboto Condensed* was selected as the font for displaying all of the posts on the website.
+As each post is relatively text-heavy, this geometric yet friendly font supplements their appearance well.
+The font settles the text on each post well, leaving letters to follow their natural widths.
+This ultimately provides a seamless reading experience, allowing users to fall into their natural reading rhythms.
+- *Yusei Magic* is a font that was designed based on handwritten letters with a permanent marker.
+Having a thick vertical stroke and a thin horizontal stroke, this font helps the main header text of the website stand out, maintaining the impact of bold lettering with elegant use of space.
+This complements the overall website's appearance well, providing a casual and easy feel.
+- *Alkatra* and *Kanit* were selected as bonus fonts to style the additional 'Cards' page.
+Alkatra utilizes the alphabets of four different languages: Bangla, Devanagari, Odia and Latin.
+It draws inspiration from wall graffitis in Bengal, India, which in turn provides a beautiful and captivating header text for each card's display body header.
+Kanit combines concepts and designs from Thai and Latin typefaces, as well as the Sans Serif Motif, to allow for a contemporary and futuristic display..
+Special care has been taken when designing this font, allowing for decreased spacing between letters while preserving legibility.
+This font suits the card display body text, differentiating it from other pages on the website while maintaining a smooth and stylish appearance.

-All in all, the selected fonts are directly in-line with the goal of making the website very warm and friendly to the user, while maintaining a clean and professional feeling.
+All in all, the selected fonts are directly in-line with the goal of making the website modern and gamified, while maintaining a clean and professional feeling.

 ---